isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 ![](/images/newdsatalentarea1b.png)
 ![](/images/newdsatalentarea2c.png)
-*Applicants and parents who are interested in finding out more about DSA to ASRJC through Humanities Programme and/or Leadership are encouraged to attend a tea session at our College on **15 May, 3.30pm**.
+*Applicants who are interested in finding out more about DSA to ASRJC through Humanities Programme and/or Leadership are encouraged to attend a tea session at our College on **15 May, 3.30pm**.
 Kindly indicate your interest in the form **[here](https://go.gov.sg/asrdsatea2024)**.